-This is a review of the Outdoor Tactical Pants VersaStretch Lite by Helikon-Tex, a manufacturer of a whole range of quality gear for adventures who like spending a great time outdoors.
+This is a review update* of the Outdoor Tactical Pants VersaStretch Lite by Helikon-Tex, a manufacturer of a whole range of quality gear for adventures who like spending a great time outdoors.
+It’s been more than one and a half years since we published the original review of these pants by Helikon-Tex and we feel it is time to write a detailed update.

 These trousers are advertised as an improved version of the original Outdoor Tactical Pants with lightweight and more breathable VersaStretch Lite fabric and lots of features typical for premium hiking/tactical pants.
 Their best use is for warm days yet the fabric is treated with a DWR finish that provides protection from wind, drizzle, and light rain.